acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | pro annual    | 37          | 4               |
 | churn         | 92          | 9               |

+Steps:
+- Created a CTE called ranks
+- Used RANK to number the plans
+- Partitioned by the customer_id so each customer started at rank 1
+- Ordered by the start date so that the plans each customer had were listed in the order that they signed up for them
+- Joined the CTE to the plans table to get the plan names
+- Counted the plan_ids
+- Took the count of the plan_id cast as the numeric data type and divided by the total number of customer_id.
+I then multiplied that number by 100 to get the percentage.
+Finally, I rounded the percentage to the whole number
+- Filtered for plans with the rank of 2.
+I did this because every customer starts with the free trial, which would be rank 1 for every customer.
+By selecting the rank of 2, I was able to see which plan came immediately after the free trial.
+- Grouped by the plan_name and the plan_id

+Insights:
+- Over half of customers go straight to the basic monthly plan after the free trial
+- A third of customers upgrade to the pro monthly plan after the free trial
+- More customers churn after the free trial than upgrade to the pro annual subscription

 ---
 #### 7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?